Doctors against Palantir’s NHS software put ‘ideology over patient interest’

 Doctors who oppose the use of software developed by Palantir in the NHS have “chosen ideology over patient interest”, the UK boss of the tech giant has told MPs.

-Louis Mosley appeared in front of the Science, Innovation and Technology Committee on Tuesday as part of its innovation showcase.
+Louis Mosley appeared in front of the Science, Innovation and Technology Committee on Tuesday as part of its inquiry into the digital centre of Government.

 While there, he also challenged claims that Palantir has a “reputational difficulty” and said it is “very proud” of the work it does in Israel.